grpc-ecosystem/grpc-gateway/README.md

    ```

    3. External configuration
-      If you do not want to (or cannot) modify the proto file for use with grpc-gateway you can
+      If you do not want to (or cannot) modify the proto file for use with gRPC-Gateway you can
       alternatively use an external
       [gRPC Service Configuration](https://cloud.google.com/endpoints/docs/grpc/grpc-service-config) file.
       [Check our documentation](https://grpc-ecosystem.github.io/grpc-gateway/docs/grpcapiconfiguration.html)